-The UDI regulations in Saudi Arabia are intended to play a role in health insurance and cost monitoring additionally to increased patient safety.
+The UDI regulations in Saudi Arabia are intended to play a role in health insurance and cost monitoring additionally to increase patient safety.
 However, the focus is on traceability, market surveillance, and various safety aspects.

 Authority: Kingdom of Saudi Arabia Food and Drug Administration (SFDA).